 Serious silver stackers should consider larger bullion bars, which tend to be the most cost-effective way of building wealth in silver.
 Silver bars are available in 1 oz, 5 oz, 10 oz, kilo, 100 oz, and 1,000 oz sizes.

 The 1,000 oz bars are generally not recommended except when holding in a Comex depository.
 These bulky bars are difficult to handle and ship, and, unless held in a Comex warehouse, may need to be assayed before selling.

 The largest bar most investors should consider owning is the 100-ouncer.
 It’s not too heavy to handle and can be easily sold back to dealers.

 Silver for Displaying and Gifting

 Sometimes you don’t want to buy silver based just on its melt value.
-Sometimes you want to buy silver based on its historical, educational, or aesthetic properties.
+Sometimes the best way to buy silver is based on its historical, educational, or aesthetic properties.
 Perhaps you want silver that is suitable for displaying prominently in your office or giving to loved ones for Christmas.

 If you’re looking for affordable bullion gifts that come ready to give, consider some holiday-enhanced Silver Eagles.
 Money Metals Exchange is pleased to offer the world's most popular silver coin – the American Eagle – packaged in an exclusive "Merry Christmas" capsule.

 This gleaming pure silver coin is a great alternative to cash, gift cards, or other run-of-the-mill presents.
 It is virtually guaranteed to bring bigger smiles to people’s faces than the equivalent value represented in paper or plastic.

 Silver Eagles can also be gifted, on any occasion, inside a beautiful wooden display box.

 The gift of precious metal can be cherished for years or even decades to come.